komcal/clear-desktop/README.md

 ### Usage
 ```
-#move all file in Desktop tp folder
+#move all file in Desktop to folder
 clear-desktop
 ```